 The highlights of VIENNA ART WEEK’s own programme included a live talk with the legendary artist collective Guerrilla Girls, a workshop with artist Jenny Marketou, as well as the Line-Up, in which discursive formats, film screenings and performances followed in quick succession for an intensive afternoon.
 This year’s high-profile guests included Aindrea Emelife (curator, London), Jenny Marketou (artist, Athens/New York), Natascha Strobl (political scientist, Vienna), Manu Luksch (artist, London), Clemens Apprich (professor, University of Applied Arts, Vienna), Katharina Taylor (curator, Kiev) and Brigitte Buchhammer (philosopher, Vienna).

 An exhibition curated by the artistic director of the VIENNA ART WEEK Robert Punkenhofer and associate curator Julia Hartmann, the “House of CHALLENGING ORDERS”, attracted more than 3,000 visitors to the 5th district, where on 1,000m2 40 national and international artists questioned existing orders and stimulated reflection.
 Due to the great success of the exhibition, it was extended over the weekend and ended with a closing party and 24-hour opening on Sunday 27th November.

 Altogether, VIENNA ART WEEK 2022 with almost 30,000 visitors showed how lively, diverse and internationally connected Vienna’s art scene is.
 Especially in times of multiple crises, it makes a creative and valuable contribution.

-Would you like to read on?
-Have a look at what the media had to say about VIENNA ART WEEK 2022:
+Would you like to know more?
+Have a look at our video review and at what the media had to say about VIENNA ART WEEK 2022: